 Section 5(3) CDA 1971 includes a subjective element: For the purposes of this section it is immaterial whether a belief is justified or not if it is honestly held.

 This defence protects persons such as firefighters in relation to the effects of water used to extinguish a house fire or neighbours who demolish a dangerous wall before it falls down.
-It has been interpreted widely so that the proximity between the act of damage by the perpetrator and the damage he seeks to prevent may be remote, and the causal link tenuous.
+It has been interpreted widely so that the proximity between the act of damage by the perpetrator and the damage they seek to prevent may be remote, and the causal link tenuous.

-A motorist who damages a wheel clamp to free his car, having parked on another's property knowing of the risk of being clamped, does not have a lawful excuse under the Act: see Lloyd v DPP 1 All ER 982; R v Mitchell 2004 RTR 14 CA.
+A motorist who damages a wheel clamp to free their car, having parked on another's property knowing of the risk of being clamped, does not have a lawful excuse under the Act: see Lloyd v DPP 1 All ER 982; R v Mitchell R.T.R.
+14 CA.

 Offences of criminal damage often take place at the same time as, or in the course of, other offences; for example, damage caused when entering a building during burglary, or damage caused to clothing during an assault.
 In these examples, it will seldom be necessary to charge criminal damage as it forms part of another offence that reflects the defendant's criminality.
 Compensation can be ordered in respect of damage caused during the commission of an offence such as burglary.

 However, a charge of criminal damage may be justified where: